 After 2020 a couple could have a RNRB allowance of £175,000 each, giving them up to £350,000 extra IHT allowance.
 If they had an IHT problem and a Will with a Discretionary Trust built in, then their Estate could end up paying an extra £140,000 IHT that may have been avoided with a new Will being drafted.

-There may be circumstances when you have a potential inheritance tax liability but still want to gift your assets into a trust but this should only be decided on after you have all the facts and are able to make an informed decision.
+There may be circumstances when you have a potential Inheritance Tax liability but still want to gift some of your assets into a Discretionary Trust but this should only be decided on after you have considered all of the options and implications, after which you can make an informed decision.

 It is worth noting that if your Will includes a Protective Property Trust then this type of Trust will not impact on the availability of the RNRB at all as the gift of the property into the Protective Property Trust is ignored for IHT purposes.